gateniomer/Fullstack-Learnings/README.md

 - entities
 - block,inline

 and much more!
-Now Looking forward to learn the basics of CSS.
+Now looking forward to learn the basics of CSS.